OWASP/www-project-vulnerableapp/index.md

 This Project VulnerableApp is build keeping these factors in mind so this project is scalable, extensible, easiers to integrate and easier to learn.

 # Scope
-Scope of this project is not just limited to Payload testing for Dynamic Vulnerablilty Scanning tools but with addition of various kind of vulnerabilities, it can become a very good platform to learn various security vulnerabilities and can also be used to host CTF and in future can become a compliance for Dynamic Vulnerability Scanning tools.
+Scope of this project is not just limited to Payload testing for Dynamic Vulnerability Scanning tools but with addition of various kind of vulnerabilities, it can become a very good platform to learn various security vulnerabilities and can also be used to host CTF and in future can become a compliance for Dynamic Vulnerability Scanning tools.

 # Contribution
 Everyone is welcome and encouraged to participate in our [Project](https://github.com/SasanLabs/VulnerableApp).